RasaHQ/rasa/README.md

 ```bash
 python setup.py install
 python -m parsa.server -e wit &

 curl 'http://localhost:5000/parse?q=hello'
 # returns e.g. '{"intent":"greet","entities":[]}'
 ```

 There you go! you just parsed some text.
 Important command line options for `parsa.server` are as follows:
 - emulate: which service to emulate, can be 'wit' or 'luis', or just leave blank for default mode.
+This only affects the format of the json response.
 - server_model_dir: dir where your trained models are saved.
 If you leave this blank parsa will just use a naive keyword matcher.

 run `python -m parsa.server -h` to see more details.